-There is numerous scientific evidence about the beneficial health effects of EPA and DHA.
-The risk for cardiovascular diseases is drastically reduced due to EPA, while DHA decreases neurological conditions including forms of dementia, depression and ADHD.
+There is numerous scientific evidence about the beneficial health effects of EPA and DHA, and intake of EPA and DHA supplements can reduce the risk for cardiovascular diseases and the risk for dementia, depression and ADHD.

 EPA modulates inflammatory responses which benefits the cardiovascular system.
 Many cardiovascular disorders are initiated by inflammation in blood vessels leading to atherosclerosis and high blood pressure.
 In addition, EPA regulates the production of certain inflammatory cells, which contributes to less oxidative products and consequently less damage to human cells.